das3in/das3in.github.io/src/content/posts/career-debt.md

 ---
 title:  "Career Debt: A Hidden Cost of Delivery-Obsessed Engineering Teams"
-description: 'Talking about career debt'
+description: "You plan for technical debt — but what about career debt?
+When engineers aren’t growing, you’re slowly losing them.
+Here’s how to recognize and prevent it."
 pubDate: 'May 30 2025'
 ---